Tenant Advisory Council

 Engaging tenants in advocacy and policy-change at Home Forward and beyond.

-The Tenant Advisory Council (TAC) has the primary purpose of supporting policy-related work at Home Forward.
-Policy includes laws, rules, actions, and funding decisions across the community.
-Policy is intended to achieve a goal, such as a solution to a problem.
+The purpose of the Tenant Advisory Council (TAC) is to improve policies and programs at Home Forward.
+Policy includes laws, rules, actions, and funding decisions.
+Policy is meant to achieve a goal, such as a solution to a problem.
 TAC members support solutions and changes for the overall community rather than only the individual.
 In addition to working on the rules and practices at Home Forward, TAC members may also engage in advocacy outside of Home Forward.

-TAC members will meet one time every month and receive a monthly stipend.
+TAC members meet one time every month and receive a monthly stipend.

 Dahlke Manor